Most B2B founder content sounds the same.

 The instinct to tighten and smooth is useful for clarity.
 When it starts removing the specific, the sharp, or the slightly uncomfortable, it is removing the voice.

-Most LinkedIn advice focuses on what to post, not how to post it.
+Most content advice focuses on what to post, not how to post it.
 Frameworks, pillars, formats, schedules.
 All of that is useful.
 But it misses the thing that determines whether any of it actually lands.

 That specificity is not something you can add as a final step.
 It has to be in the input.
 The observation has to be real, the connection has to be one you actually made, and the take has to be one you are willing to hold.
+Voice is one of the pillars that makes founder branding work.
+Without it, the system produces content.
+With it, the system produces trust.

 The voice is in what you noticed first.